rifdazahra/madani-hospitality/_properties/teras-senja-madani.md

 - 3 km from Sleman City Hall

 The surrounding area features local halal eateries, markets, and shops within walking distance, allowing you to experience authentic local life during your stay.

+## Sustainability & Islamic Values

+At Teras Senja, we believe that environmental stewardship aligns perfectly with Islamic principles of respect for Allah's creation:

+- Natural and sustainable building materials used throughout the property
+- Solar-powered outdoor lighting to reduce energy consumption
+- Segregated waste bins for organic, non-organic, and recyclable materials
+- Organic waste recycling through our chicken farm and composting system
+- Eco-friendly and halal-certified toiletries and cleaning products
+- Water conservation practices aligned with Islamic teachings on avoiding waste
+- Energy-efficient appliances and lighting
+- Locally sourced, halal furnishings and decorations

+By staying at Teras Senja, you're supporting a business that honors both Islamic values and environmental responsibility.

 ## Additional Services